-John Charles Fremont (1813-1890) – Explorer, Surveyor, Military Man and Politician, Fremont was born on January 21, 1813 in Savannah, Georgia.
-When his father died when John was just five years old, the family moved to Charleston, South Carolina where he attended college before being expelled for irregular attendance.
-However, he’d done well in math and got a teaching job on a war ship.
-His career as an explorer began when he left the Navy to join the United States Topographical Corps, which later became the Army Corps of Engineers.
-In 1838, he was commissioned a second lieutenant by President Van Buren and in that year and the next, he took part in Jean Nicollet’s expedition to the plains between the upper Mississippi and Missouri Rivers.
-Becoming an expert in geology and topography, he headed his own expedition into to survey the Des Moines River in 1841.
-On October 19, 1841, he secretly married Jessie, daughter of Thomas H. Benton, her parents objecting to the union on account of her age.
+His career as an explorer began when he left the Navy to join the United States Topographical Corps, later becoming the Army Corps of Engineers.
+In 1838, he was commissioned a second lieutenant by President Van Buren.
+In that year and the next, he took part in Jean Nicollet’s expedition to the plains between the upper Mississippi and Missouri Rivers.
+Becoming an expert in geology and topography, he headed his own expedition to survey the Des Moines River in 1841.
+On October 19, 1841, he secretly married Jessie, daughter of Thomas H. Benton, even though her parents objected to the union based on her age.

-The next ten years Fremont spent in exploring the country between the Missouri River and the Rocky Mountains, and all the way to the Pacific Coast (see Freemont’s Expeditions.)
-His reports gave to many, their first knowledge of what is now the many states of the American West and his work won for him, the nickname of “Pathfinder.”
+For the next ten years, Fremont spent his time exploring the country between the Missouri River, the Rocky Mountains, and the Pacific Coast (see Fremont’s Expeditions.)
+His reports gave many their first knowledge of what is now the many states of the American West, and his work won him the nickname “Pathfinder.”